Age-related memory loss

 We explain what the Mental Capacity Act is, and how the law supports and protects those who are finding it difficult to make decisions.

 Dealing with behavioural changes

-As a person’s dementia worsens, their behaviour is likely to change.
+As a person’s dementia develops over time, their behaviour may change.
 Know what to expect and prepare yourself if you care for someone with dementia.

 Cognitive exercise can help us maintain our mental health as we age.
 Learn about the benefits and how it can help ...

 Read about how personal alarms can help older people feel safer at home and remain independent for longer.